 - ✓ Follow any filing requirements from the immigration judge and review the EOIR Immigration Court Practice Manual. - ✓ Translate and provide a certificate of translation for all foreign language documents - ✓ Tab all documents using letters.
 Consecutively paginate all documents beginning with Tab A. - ✓ Provide an annotated index - ✓ Two-whole punch the top of all documents - ✓ Do not secure the filing with any type of binding.
 Use a binder clip if necessary. - ✓ Print on one side only. - ✓ File original copy of all signed documents with the Court.
-Retain original photographs and identity documents unless instructed to produce them. - ✓ Include a certificate of service and serve a copy on the Office of Chief Counsel (via their eService portal, mail, or the OCC dropbox at 525 W. Van Buren).
-For more information about the eService portal, please go to http://immigrantjustice.org/admin_policy/blog/new-online-filing-system-ice-office-chief-counsel.
+Retain original photographs and identity documents unless instructed to produce them. - ✓ Include a certificate of service and serve a copy on the Office of Chief Counsel (via their eService portal, mail, or by mail to 525 W. Van Buren Street, Suite 701, Chicago, IL 60607).
+For more information about the eService portal, please go to <a href="http://immigrantjustice.org/admin_policy/blog/new-online-filing-system-ice-office-chief-to-the